-Accredited by the Commission on Collegiate Nursing Education (CCNE), the Harrison bachelor’s degree in nursing is designed to meet the needs of professional registered nurses who are currently employed.
+The baccalaureate degree program in nursing at Harrison College is accredited by the Commission on Collegiate Nursing Education (http://ccneaccreditation.org/).
+The Harrison bachelor’s degree in nursing is designed to meet the needs of professional registered nurses who are currently employed.

-Our RN to BSN courses give you flexible learning options, with classes being offered on through distance learning in our 100% online RN to BSN degree program.
+Our RN-BSN courses give you flexible learning options, with classes being offered on through distance learning in our 100% online RN-BSN degree program.

 Even in our distance learning nursing program, you’ll receive the personal support you need.
 All of our online classes have specialized mentorship from MSN-prepared instructors.

-Harrison's RN to BSN program is accredited by the Commission on Collegiate Nursing Education (CCNE) and structured to meet the needs of professional registered nurses who are currently employed.
+Harrison's RN-BSN program is structured to meet the needs of professional registered nurses who are currently employed.
 Our flexible schedule empowers you to continue working and providing for your family while you obtain your degree.
 With competitive pricing, scholarships and community partnerships, you will have the support you need to return to school while you work.